National symbols of Malta: Historical Flags

-Knights' Flag (1530-1798)
+Knights' Flag (1530–1798)

-The original flag of the Knights Hospitaller consisted of a white Maltese Cross on a black background, however this was never used in Malta.
-The only flag used in Malta in the time of the Knights consisted of a white symmetrical cross on a red field with the cross having a width of 1/5 the height of the flag - similar to the flag of England, colors reversed with a proportion of 5:3.
-The flag is still used by the Knights' modern successor, the Sovereign Military Order of Malta.

-Colonial Flags (19th century-1964)
+Colonial Flags (19th century – 1964)

 Several flags were used by the British Colonial administration of Malta prior to independence in 1964.
 Between 1798 and 1813, the Neapolitan flag and the Union flag were used in Malta.
 After Malta became a Crown Colony a new flag was adopted, having the colours of the Order of Saint John, but with different proportions and defaced by the Union flag.
 Later flags consisted of the British blue ensign defaced by the coat of arms of Malta.

-Standard of the Queen of Malta (1967-1974)
+Standard of the Queen of Malta (1967–1974)

 The Standard of the Queen of Malta was introduced in 1967.
 It consisted of a Maltese flag defaced by the personal flag of Queen Elizabeth II.